The University of Iowa Center for Advancement – I-Club

 Not all requests are approved.
 This application only becomes an agreement when signed and approved by the Trademark Licensing Office.

 Royalties are charges assessed by the Trademark Licensing Program to the licensees for the approved use of the University’s marks.
-Royalties are due on all University merchandise regardless of the product’s intended use, whether sold, donated, or given away as a promotion The standard charge is 12% of
+Royalties are due on all University merchandise regardless of the product’s intended use, whether sold, donated, or given away as a promotion.
+The standard royalty charge is 15% of sales.

 It is important to follow the appropriate process when developing products bearing word marks, trademarks, logos, and/or symbols associated with the University.
 This will ensure clear communication and that your request is processed in a timely manner.
 It is also important to note that our approval procedures and artwork policies have changed, and thus previously approved artwork will not automatically be approved upon resubmission.
 Please review the Brand Standards for complete explanations.